 We’re used to smartphones making incremental improvements; a new model every year, as is the now-standard cycle, means serious upgrades across the board can be hard.
 This phone’s predecessor delivered Award-winning audio and video performance so any small upgrade would be a bonus.
 And that’s what we’ve got.

-Listening to the Xperia 1 III using Tidal through our reference Beyerdynamic T1 Mk III headphones we’re treated to a sonic performance that manages to deliver a little more punch and a little more detail compared to its predecessor.
+Listening to the Xperia 1 III using Tidal through Beyerdynamic T1 Mk III headphones we’re treated to a sonic performance that manages to deliver a little more punch and a little more detail compared to its predecessor.
 Comparing the two phones we’d be more than happy to recommend either based on their sound performance but we’re impressed to hear there are marginal gains with the new model.